-Nuclear Data Needs by Office
+Nuclear Data Questions by Office

-In the following we review the principal areas and topics in which each of the participating Offices perceives a need for improved nuclear data.
-We encourage potential PIs to review this section when preparing their proposals, and to discuss topics of interest with the relevant Program Managers.
-In this manner, the PIs may be able to identify "cross-cut" nuclear data needs that will increase the probability of attracting support from multiple Offices.
-The Offices, their associated Program Managers, and descriptions of the specific nuclear data needs are given below.
+In the following section, principal areas and topics in which each of the participating Offices perceives a public benefit for improved nuclear data are described.
+Potential PIs are encouraged to review this section when preparing their applications and to discuss topics of interest with the relevant Program Managers.
+In this manner, the PIs may be able to identify "cross-cutting" nuclear data needs that could increase the probability of attracting support from multiple Offices.
+The Offices, their associated Program Managers, and descriptions of the specific nuclear data questions are listed below.